2015 League 1 Cup

-The 2015 League 1 Cup or 2015 iPro Cup for sponsorship reasons is the first year in the tournaments existence.
+The 2015 League 1 Cup or 2015 iPro Cup for sponsorship reasons is the first year in the tournament's existence.
 16 teams are playing in this years tournament, no team in a division higher than the Championship One.
 The tournament is seen as a replacement for the recently ceased Northern Rail Cup however teams from the Championship are not eligible to compete.

 The final of the competition was played as the opening match of the 2015 Summer Bash at Bloomfield Road, Blackpool.
 It was won by North Wales Crusaders who defeated Swinton Lions.